Honors & Awards

 Risebro CA, Searles RG, Melville AA, Ehler E, Dyal S, Jina N, Shah S, Hubank M, Dillar ME, Harvey NL, Schwartz RJ, Chien KR, Oliver G, Riley PR.
 Prox1 maintains muscle structure and growth in the developing heart.
 Development 136, 495-505, 2009.

 Johnson N, Oliver G. Insight into lymphatic vasculature development.
-In: Lymphangiogenesis in Cancer Metastasis.
-Stacker SA, Achen MG, eds.
-Springer: New York, NY; 2009.
+In Lymphangiogenesis in Cancer Metastasis.
+New York: Springer; 2009.

 Jeong Y, Coluccio Leskow F, El-Jaick K, Roessler E, Muenke M, Yocum A, David V, Li X, Geng X, Oliver G, Epstein DJ.
 Regulation of a remote Sonic hedgehog forebrain enhancer by the Six3 homeoprotein.
 Nat Genet 40:1348-1353, 2008.